Pavement Licences

 The application process

-Once a completed application is submitted and duly made there is now a 14-day consultation period beginning on the first day following the day on which the application was made.
+Once a completed application is submitted and duly made there is now a 14-day public consultation period beginning on the first day following the day on which the application was made.
 Applicants will be required to display a public notice at their premises throughout the 14-day period.
-The Council will send the details of the application to relevant authorities and the full application will appear on the Council’s website where it will be available for public consideration, this will allow for representation to be made.
+The Council will send the details of the application to relevant authorities and the full application will appear on the Council’s website where it will be available for public consideration, this will allow for any public representations to be made.

 By the end of the determination, the applicant will be informed of the Council’s decision.